England Study Abroad Program at the University of Sussex

 About the University of Sussex in Brighton and Hove, England

-- Application deadlines: October 15 for spring two terms (Jan-June)
+- Application deadlines: October 1 for spring semester (Jan-June)

 April 15 for fall term (Sept-Dec)

 - Program advisor: Michelle Mannweiler

 We're so excited that you're preparing to study abroad on an IFSA-Butler program and have chosen the University of Sussex as your destination.
 Brighton is a vibrant exciting city with a youthful population, and art and culture around every corner.
 We're sure you're going to love studying there!